Flank/flank/docs/host_binaries_solutions_comparison.md

 ### How to configure git lfs?

-To add a file extension to git lfs you should execute following command:
+To add a file extension to git lfs you should execute the following command:

 ```bash